5 Gun Modifications That Do Concealed Carriers No Good

 They also are - mostly - worthless for the concealed carrier.
 With certain exceptions aside (more on that in a sec) a pistol fitted with an extended magazine is not going to be easily concealed in any position.
-Whether you holster at the 3 o'clock, 4 o'clock or appendix position, the extended magazine is going to print like crazy if you essentially even breathe.
+Whether you use a regular old IWB holster or an AIWB holster, the extended magazine is going to print like crazy if you essentially even breathe.

 That said, a lot of people will notice aftermarket magazines that hold one extra round or that have an impact pad on them, which the OEM magazines lack.
 (Good examples include aftermarket magazines by MecGar and Wilson Combat.)
 Technically, yes, those are extended magazines...but not exactly by much.
 In fact, they really aren't at all.
 So those are perfectly fine, and won't really impact concealment.

 Easy To See Pistol Optics Aren't The Most Practical

 Again, there are some exceptions, but not that many - so yes, pistol optics are not the most practical for CCW pistols.
 Novak ramp sights and fiber optic don't count.

 Instead, the red dot optics that are wildly popular among the competition and handgun hunting set are really more what will cause problems for concealed carry.

 For starters, these require holsters that won't cover the portions of the gun where the optics are mounted.
 Some pistols - such as some recent editions of Glock pistols - are made optics compatible by the factory and can be easily holstered with the optic.
 However, not all holsters will.
 Furthermore, concealing an optics-equipped pistol inside the waistband is going to be awkward as the optic may dig into one's side unless the holster has a sufficient sweat guard.